hang-kulung/NPL_DATABASE_porject/README.md

 ## Project Objective

 The main objective of this project is:
-i.
-To build a interactive web application for NPL fantasy league. ii.
-To design a well structured database for NPL fantasy league using PostreSQL.
+- To build a interactive web application for NPL fantasy league.
+- To design a well structured database for NPL fantasy league using PostreSQL.

 ---